 When a client connects to a data grid, the initial connection is actually a connection to a single member in the data grid, which is usually composed of multiple members (additional partitions, primary members vs. backup members, etc).
-That connection is implicitly wrapped in a proxy which implements the data grid API (write/read/take/etc), and contains an internal component called Space Proxy Router which communicates the executed operations from the proxy to the entire data grid.
+That connection is implicitly wrapped in a proxy which implements the data grid API (write/read/take/etc), and contains an internal component called Space Where GigaSpaces data is stored.
+It is the logical cache that holds data objects in memory and might also hold them in layered in tiering.
+Data is hosted from multiple SoRs, consolidated as a unified data model.
+Proxy Router which communicates the executed operations from the proxy to the entire data grid.

 Generally speaking, the space proxy router is transparent to the data grid user.
 That said, understanding how a system works under the hood can help analyzing and solving problems.